2Yr·

 5. should you book seminars?

-At this point, I simply state that there is an incredible amount of information, completely free of charge on the Internet.
-Youtube is a better teacher than many schools in the 21st century and adds a lot of value.
-There are good books about money, economics and investments.
-But as soon as someone promises to tell you secrets that no one else knows, you better get suspicious, because the stock market has existed for centuries.
-The "secrets" of how to be successful in the stock market are well known.
-Someone who has to convulsively create a sense of panic or fear of missing out (called FOMO) in order to sell seminars cannot, in my opinion, show you how to get rich.
+At this point, I would just like to say that there is an incredible amount of information available completely free of charge on the internet.
+In the 21st century, YouTube is a better teacher than many schools and offers a lot of added value.
+There are good books on money, business and investing.
+But as soon as someone promises to tell you secrets that nobody else knows, you'd better be wary, because the stock market has been around for centuries.
+The "secrets" of how to be successful on the stock market are well known.
+Someone who has to frantically create a sense of panic or fear of missing out (called FOMO) in order to sell seminars cannot, in my opinion, show you how to get rich.
 After all, he doesn't seem to be rich enough himself to simply live off his stock market secrets and tricks.

 6. further reading tips & video suggestions

-On Getquin there are some posts, from people who have a clue and really put effort into creating their posts.
-If the topics interest you, you can read through the posts or bookmark them to watch later.
+On Getquin there are a number of posts by people who know what they're talking about and who really put a lot of effort into creating their posts.
+If you are interested in the topics, you can read through the posts or bookmark them to look at them later.

 Statistical manipulation and emotional trading: